ISAITB/docs-itb-ta/source/domainDashboard/index.rst

 .. note::
-    **Providing context to users:** The information you provide for the domain as well as further concepts such as the specification and actor are important to provide context to test bed users.
+    **Providing context to users:** The information you provide for the domain as well as further concepts such as the specification and actor are important to provide context to Test Bed users.
 This information should summarise what they are testing for, whereas the name and description of test cases and test suites should summarise how they are supposed to test.

 .. _domains__domain_create: